Agriscience (9-10)

 Agriscience is an introductory laboratory science course that prepares students for biology and subsequent science courses, all agriculture courses, and post-secondary study.
 This course helps students understand the important role that agricultural science and technology serve in the 21st century.
 This course may be taken for a lab science credit and/or a CTE focus area credit.
 This course serves as the first course for all programs of study in the Agriculture, Food, and Natural Resources pathway.

-Agricultural Power and Equipment is an applied knowledge course in agricultural engineering with special emphasis on laboratory activities involving small engines, tractors, and agricultural equipment.
+AG Mechanics II is an applied knowledge course in agricultural engineering with special emphasis on laboratory activities involving small engines, tractors, and agricultural equipment.
 The standards in this course address navigation, maintenance, repair, and overhaul of electrical motors, hydraulic systems, and fuel powered engines as well as exploration of a wide range of careers in agricultural mechanics.

-Work-Based Learning: Agricultural Engineering, Industrial, and Mechanical Systems Career Practicum
+Work-Based Learning: Mechanics Career Practicum

 Agriscience (9-10)